tencentyun/intlcloud-documents/product_new/数据库产品中心/云数据库My SQL/通用参考/备份空间收费公告_intl_en.md

 > Free backup capacity will be provided when you purchase a master or disaster recovery instance but not a read-only instance.

 ## Backup Pricing
-Excessive backup capacity will be charged at 0.0008 CNY/GB/hour in Mainland China.
-For prices outside Mainland China, see [TencentDB for MySQL Price Calculator](https://buy.cloud.tencent.com/price/cdb/calculator).
+Excessive backup capacity will be charged at 0.000113 USD/GB/hour in Mainland China and 0.000127 USD/GB/hour in international regions.
 If the excessive backup capacity or time period is less than 1 GB or 1 hour, they will be calculated as 1 GB or 1 hour, respectively.
 TencentDB for MySQL adopts a flexible giveaway policy, so that you generally do not need to pay for the backup capacity for most instances.

 ## Backup Billing